Go directly to product information

 Offer Not available - see explanation

-The dried berry of the Lindera neesiana is sometimes called a pepperIt's called a berry, but it's definitely not, as it contains a very sharp substance.
-However, like Raye Timur, it does have an unmistakable citrus flavor, with a hint of cedar.
+The dried berry of the Lindera neesiana is called a pepperCalled a berry, but it certainly isn't, as it contains virtually sharp dust.
+However, just like the Raye timur, it has an unmistakable citrus flavor, with a hint of cedar.

-The Lindera neesiana or Lindera fructicosa is a 5-8 meter tall tree or shrub with greenish-yellow flowers.
-The 6-8 mm sized fruits develop in summer, which are picked and dried after ripening in August/September.
-The red fruits then turn red, just like pepper rust brown to black.
+Lindera neesiana or Lindera fructicosa is a 5-8 meter tall tree or shrub with greenish-yellow flowers.
+In the summer, the 6-8 mm fruits develop, which are picked and dried after ripening in August/September.
+The red fruits then turn just like pepper rust brown to black.

-The plant grows in large parts of the Himalayas at altitudes of 1,000 to 2,800 metres in Nepal and India and in forested Myanmar.
-The berries are traditionally used by the indigenous population as medicine used.
+The plant grows in large parts of the Himalayas at altitudes of 1,000 to 2,800 meters in Nepal and India, and in forested Myanmar.
+The berries are traditionally considered by the indigenous population as uses medicine.
 Our berries come from northern Nepal.

 The plant is rare and has no popular name outside its growing area, although the term cumeo is common.
-It is a misconception that the plant is a cross between Szechuanpeppers as various sellers mention, or belongs to the rue family.
-The plant, which does not have a popular name in any non-Nepali language, but The plant genus Lindera is also called 'spicebush' or 'fever herb' and is a plant from the laurel family.
+It is a misconception that the plant is a cross between Szechuanpeppers as various sellers report, or belongs to the rue family.
+The plant, which does not have a popular name of its own in any non-Nepalese language, but named after the plant genus Lindera, which is called 'spicebush' or 'fever herb', is a plant from the laurel family.

-The berries are rich in essential oils, which provide a warm, pleasant aroma and taste.
-The combination of z- and e-citral, and citronellal, provide citrus notes, alpha- and beta-pinene create a cedar flavor, and eucalyptus provides a woody, slightly camphorated aroma.
+The berries are rich in essential oils, which provide a warm, pleasant scent and taste experience.
+The combination of z- and e-citral, and citronellal provides the citrus notes, alpha- and beta-pinene a cedar flavor, and eucalyptus a woody, light camphor taste.

-• β-pinene *, woody pine scent (cedar), as in cumin, pine (cone), juniper berry and hemp,
+• β-pinene *, woody pine scent (cedar), as in cumin, pine (pine cone), juniper and hemp,

 • 1,8-cineole, eucalyptol *, the refreshing taste of myrtle (and eucalyptus oil)